Are Bonuses Taxed? How Bonuses Are Taxed and Treated by the IRS

 Woman sitting at desk opening paycheck.

-The problem with this approach is that instead of taxes being withheld at a flat 25%, and having that 25% rate applies only to the bonus amount, taxes are withheld at what is almost certainly a higher rate on the combined amount of your normal pay and the bonus.
+The problem with this approach is that instead of taxes being withheld at a flat 22%, and having that 22% rate applied only to the bonus amount, taxes are withheld at what is almost certainly a higher rate on the combined amount of your normal pay and the bonus.
 The result: a higher overall tax obligation initially for the same amount of income.

 Also, if your bonus puts you in a higher tax bracket this year, and you expect to make less next year, see if your employer can defer your bonus to lower your tax bill this year.